neftjs/neft/request.coffee.md

 Abstract class used to describe routing request.

-You should use `Routing::createRequest()` to create a full request.
+You should use `Networking::createRequest()` to create a full request.

 *options* specifies `Request::method`, `Request::uri`, `Request::data`, `Request::type`
 and signal handlers.